Substance Abuse and Addiction Treatment Resources in Temple

 Outpatient Treatment Programs

 Often a continuing step for patients who have already worked through a residential or partial hospitalization program, outpatient programscan be suitable for those who have already made some progress in battling their substance use disorder.
 Participants are able to stay in a safe and suitable home during the treatment process, or sometimes housing is available in an independent-living format on a nearby campus.

 There are many therapy options available to find success when battling a substance misuse problem, no matter how severe or what your life circumstances are.
 Still, the best way to complete a treatment program and find freedom is to be honest with what is most needed.
 Take stock of your drug history, including the length of the addiction and the kind of substances you use.
 It is also important to research whether medical insurance is able to cover any of the costs to identify what is affordable.

 Gather as much information as possible before reaching out to an addictions specialist, who are professionals trained to connect you with the help and support you need.
 These specialists can help you navigate the Temple drug treatment facilities and Temple alcohol treatment facilities.
-Additionally, The Recovery Village is a national network of treatment facilities with professionals on staff who want to help create a treatment plan designed to work and help you succeed.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700